-This post is going to be a little different than usual, but today’s video marks such a significant event in my life I thought I’d share with you guys, and tell you a little bit about my story before becoming Noahs Dad in the process.
+This post is going to be a little different than usual, but today’s video marks such a significant event in my life that I thought I’d share with you guys, and in doing so share a little bit about my story before becoming Noahs Dad.
 The story behind the story so to speak.

 So I hope you’ll accept my apologize for Noah only being in about 3 seconds of today’s video.
 However, I included lots of pictures from our weekend to make up for it.
 And don’t worry, tomorrow’s video will be jammed packed with lots of Noah cuteness. ![]()